carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > ## Dedicated Transfer Nodes
 >
 > If you want to transfer larger amounts of data to or from the cluster, NeSI
 > offers dedicated transfer nodes using the Globus service.
-More infromation on using Globus for large data transfer to and from the
+More information on using Globus for large data transfer to and from the
 > cluster can be found here: [Globus Transfer Service](https://support.nesi.org.nz/hc/en-gb/sections/360000040596) {: .callout}